THE IMPORTANCE OF FINDING THE CORRECT DRAW LENGTH FOR RECURVE

 When you expand, you should feel as if the draw elbow is going to fly backwards and the bow hand is going to aggressively push into the gold.
 If your draw length isn’t correct, your execution will probably feel soft and not aggressively directed.

 The image below shows the process for your expansion which you can read more about on our expansion page.
 As you can see, the draw shoulder movement leads into the bow hand being directed towards the target.
 If your alignment is not good it will be extremely hard to correctly align these forces.

 There are basic steps to making sure you’re shooting with the right draw length for you.
 As always, this starts with your technique and ability to pull the bow back.

-For example, it could be your posture is the main reason that you’re overdrawing.
+For example, it could be that your posture is the main reason you’re overdrawing your bow.
 It could be that you don’t properly achieve your shoulder alignment because your setup position is not consistent enough.
 Find out the specific technique area and identify how can work on this.